 About Monika

-Monika has been an attorney with La Gro since 2022.
-She has a passion for European Law and expresses this in her work on state aid, competition, and procurement law.
+Monika has been working as a lawyer at La Gro since 2022.
+She has a passion for European law and expresses this in her work on state aid, competition and procurement.

 Expertise